hmahmood24/Chest_X_Ray_Pneumonia_Detection/README.md

 ## Environment Setup

 - Log on to https://www.kaggle.com/ with your account.
 Click on `My Account`.
 Scroll down to `API section`.
-Click on `Expire API Token.
+Click on `Expire API Token`.
 Click on `Create New API Token`.
 - Download the `.json` file to your local directory.
 - Download the `Model_Interp_Task.ipynb` from this repository to your local directory.
 - Open `Google Colab` and upload the `Model_Interp_Task.ipynb` to the Colab Notebook.